-It is a refractive disorder or visual problem in which the individual can see faraway objects clearly, but nearby objects appear blurry.
-The condition sometimes is known as hypermetropia.
-When they are unable to see nearby object clearly, they will have difficulty reading a book and performing certain movements and fine actions with their hands.
+Hyperopia is a refractive disorder or visual problem in which the individual can see faraway objects clearly, but nearby objects appear blurry.
+The condition is sometimes known as hypermetropia.
+When nearby objects appear unclear, hyperopic individuals have difficulty reading and even performing certain movements and fine motor skills with their hands.

-Farsightedness is mostly present at birth, and can be caused by a genetical disorder inherited from parents to their offspring.
+Farsightedness is mostly present at birth and can be caused by a genetic disorder passed from parents to their children.

 Common signs and symptoms include:

-This condition varies from one person to another, and we can identify hypermetropia by examining the patient, considering his symptoms, and performing an eye examination.
+This condition varies from one person to another and we can identify hypermetropia with a full visual exam.

-Causes of hyperopia are often very difficult to trace in a given patient.
+Causes of hyperopia are often very difficult to trace in each patient.
 Most of them do not know the exact cause.

 Physiologically, the causes are one of three or a combination:

-Statistically, 14 millions of Americans of age 40 and older are hyperopic.
-In some cases, farsightedness can be caused by tumors, diabetes, and underdevelopment of the macula, which is a small but important area of the retina.
+Statistically, 14 million Americans age 40 and older are hyperopic.
+In some cases, farsightedness can be caused by tumors, diabetes, and underdevelopment of the macula, a small but important area of the retina.

 Monday-Friday